Territorial scope of application of the new Data Protection Bill

 Current regulatory context v/s Data Protection Bill

-Law No. 19,628 does not expressly set forth its territorial scope of application However, considering that its general application pursuant to its Article 1 (“the processing of personal data in registries or data banks by public entities or private parties will be subject to the provisions of this law”), and considering the provisions of article 14 of the Chilean Civil Code, that provides as a general and subsidiary principle the territoriality of the law in our country, it is possible to conclude that this principle is implicitly applicable to Law No. 19,628.
-Thus, our current law applies to any processing of personal data carried out in Chile, regardless of the residence, citizenship or physical location of the data subject, and would not apply to processing carried out abroad.
-If at least part of the processing takes place in Chile (e.g., the initial collection of the data), then our law would apply.
+Law No. 19,628 does not expressly set forth its territorial scope of application However, considering that its general application pursuant to its Article 1 (“the processing of personal data in registries or data banks by public entities or private parties will be subject to the provisions of this law”), and considering the provisions of article 14 of the Chilean Civil Code, that provides as a general and subsidiary principle the territoriality of the law in our country, it is possible to conclude that this principle was implicitly applicable to Law No. 19,628.
+Thus, Law No. 19,628 applied to any processing of personal data carried out in Chile, regardless of the residence, citizenship or physical location of the data subject, and would not have apply to processing carried out abroad.
+If at least part of the processing took place in Chile (e.g., the initial collection of the data), then that law would have applied.

-On the other hand, the bill expressly regulates the scope of its territorial application.
+On the other hand, the new law expressly regulates the scope of its territorial application.

-The following chart illustrates the change introduced in this matter with the bill:
+The following chart illustrates the change introduced in this matter with the new law:

 Law No. 19,628Data Protection Bill